-- But there just *so much stuff* to get through.
 I know, I know, but Rome wasn’t built in a day!
 Don’t see it as a failure if you can’t transform your closet from Oscar the Grouch to Carrie Bradshaw overnight.
 Start small and work in manageable chunks.
 Pick one area, say, jeans, and do an honest assessment of all your current pairs.
-Once you finish, you can decide to continue on to another category, or quit for the day and pick it up later.
+Once you finish, you can decide to continue on to another category, or pick it up later.

-- But the memories!
 It’s time to separate memories from things.
 A big box of ticket stubs and Playbills that you haven’t sorted in ages will only become more annoying as time goes on, not less.
 Honor your memories!
-Take digital pics of ephemera, journal about them, post them on social media, or create a shadow box or frame a piece or two of really beloved pieces so that you can hang them out in the open and really appreciate them regularly, unlike a jumble crammed into a box that you rifle through once a decade.
+Take digital pics of ephemera, journal about them, post them on social media, create a shadow box or frame a piece or two of really beloved pieces so that you can hang them out in the open and really appreciate them regularly.
+You do not need a jumble crammed into a box that you rifle through once a decade.
 T

 And hey!
 The bonus is that the less clutter you have, the easier your home is to clean.
 Happy decluttering!